 As an artist -teacher based on Norman, Oklahoma, Dr. Elizabeth Robinson is a modern portfolio musician who is committed to her performance craft, is an enthusiastic educator, and a passionate champion for new music.

 Dr. Robinson currently serves on faculty at Missouri Southern State University, where she teaches both applied flute and music appreciation.
-Prior to her 2017 appointment to MSSU, she served on faculty at Kansas State University as an instructor of music appreciation and music of the world, and Kansas Wesleyan University as an instructor of flute.
+Prior to her 2017 appointment to MSSU, she served on faculty at Kansas State University as an instructor of music appreciation and music of the world.
 Additionally, she has served as one-semester instructors of flute at both Kansas State University (KSU) and Southwestern Oklahoma State University (SWOSU).

 A dynamic soloist, orchestral, and chamber performer, Robinson currently holds the Diana Osterhout piccolo chair of the Topeka Symphony.
 She has performed as a soloist with the Kansas State Wind Symphony and Woodwind Ensemble.
 Robinson is a founding member of Tornado Alley Flutes, a professional flute ensemble based in the heart of tornado alley.
 Her performances have included the National Flute Association, the College Music Society Great Plains Chapter, the Oklahoma Flute Society Flute Fair, the Florida Flute Convention, Virginia Tech University, the University of Wyoming, South Dakota State University, Butler Community College, SWOSU, and KSU.
 She has held positions in the Salina Symphony and the Muncie Symphony, and has performed with Symphony of Northwest Arkansas, Highland Plains Orchestra, the Kokomo Symphony , the Marion Symphony, Wichita Grand Opera, and the Italian Opera Festival in Los Angeles.
 More recently one of her chamber music collaborations, the Bauson Duo (for flute and harp) performed a recital series in Virginia and Oklahoma.
 Tornado Alley Flutes was accepted and will perform at the CMS National Convention in San Antonio.